Blobscan/blobscan/apps/docs/src/app/docs/running-blobscan-kurtosis/page.md

 [Kurtosis](https://www.kurtosis.com/) is a tool for packaging and launching environments of containerized services where you want them and with one liners.

-There is also a [kurtosis' ethereum-package](https://github.com/ethpandaops/ethereum-package) maintained by ethpandaops, which makes it really easy to spin up up a local PoS Ethereum testnet with blobscan as an additional service, so you can explore blobs sent in your local network.
+There is also a [Kurtosis' ethereum-package](https://github.com/ethpandaops/ethereum-package) maintained by ethpandaops, which makes it really easy to spin up up a local PoS Ethereum testnet with blobscan as an additional service, so you can explore blobs sent in your local network.

 ```bash